Daksh-Shami/Quantum-Forge/README.md

 ## Project Status

-Quantum Forge is currently in **alpha development**.
+Qitara is currently in **alpha development**.
 Core components like parsing, AST generation, and simulation backend are complete.
 Tauri-based UI and Cranelift-based JIT backend are in early stages.

 See our [project milestones](../../milestones) for the development roadmap.